Reviewers Guidelines

 • The result was related to the original questions or objectives outlined in the Introduction section.

-• The author describes the study result as consistent with what other investigators have reported, or there are any differences.
+• The author describes the study results as consistent with other investigators’ findings or notes any differences.

-• The author provides scientific interpretation of each of the results or findings presented.
+• The author provides a scientific interpretation of each presented result or finding.

 • The author describes the implications of the research.